 This will allow people to get to know each other personally and will help to share work dynamics, methodologies and even the challenges each of the teams experiences as part of their day-to-day operation.

 If you want your team to work together they need to “talk the same work language” – and I don’t mean switching to English!!!

-Switching to a unified platform is not trivial and there are a number things you should to take into account along this process:
+Switching to a unified platform is not trivial and there are a number of things you should take into account along this process:

 - Organize the information in ways that will let all engineers access the information from all the teams and be able to leverage it for their own work.

 Once you are working on a single platform find ways to encourage people to access and use the information from the other teams.
 This will help the team to relate to one another and will trigger a direct feedback process between the teams.

 Make sure the “away” team is 100% identified with the project/product